b068931/typename-array/README.md

 This project was primarily created as a learning exercise in template metaprogramming.

+I mainly use AI to generate the tests and documentation, so they might be not ideal.

 ## ✨ Featured

 - **Type Collections**: Store and manipulate collections of types with `typename_array<Types...>`